decentralized-identity/org/working-group-lifecycle.md

 [template](https://docs.google.com/document/d/1aLjawYuju-uIz5Lfu0OdpATky6q6Gc44uF-NLitYYu0/edit?usp=sharing),
-which gives a working group freedom to add additional content or restrictions, including any processes or policies that are not part of the base charter but which can be vital for the Working Group's healthy and succesful cooperation.
+which gives a working group freedom to add additional content or restrictions, including any processes or policies that are not part of the base charter but which can be vital for the Working Group's healthy and successful cooperation.
 The Operating Charter is accepted by the WG and ratified by DIF's Steering Committee to create a higher barrier for modification.